Glossary

 The terms behind the numbers.

-Plain-English definitions of the five indices, the headline composite, and the methodology, source, and compliance terms they rest on.
+Plain-English definitions of the 12 indices across three layers, the two headline composites (CXI and MPI), and the methodology, source, and compliance terms they rest on.
 For the full formulas, see the methodology.

 Indices